drmercer/minimalist-injector/README.md

 1. listing the other's key in the deps list, or
 2. passing the other's key to an injected Injector.

 Stare at that list long enough, and you'll realize that #1 could actually be implemented using #2.
+(I'll show you how [later in this article](#deps-list).)
 Solution 2 is the simpler solution for how to express dependencies.
 So, in our aggressive pursuit of simplicity, let's scrap the deps list entirely, and just pass the injector to each factory function.

 ```ts
 const GreetingSubject: InjectKey<string> = injectable(getGreetingSubject);